 When a kitty is in its adult years, it may not be so challenging to find the right food for your feline friend.
 However, older cats struggle to take larger chunks of kibbles and also can’t bite hard, dry food as efficiently as when they were younger.
 It is crucial to get soft dry cat food for seniors that have all the essential nutrients.

-Nonetheless, choosing the right soft dry cat food can be quite a challenge with numerous cat food brands that offer different formulas.
+Nonetheless, choosing the right soft dry cat food can be challenging with numerous cat food brands offering different formulas.
 We decided to help you in this matter by providing you with our top five recommendations for soft dry cat food for seniors.
-As a bonus, we give you some extra info that can help you further in your decision.
+As a bonus, we give you some extra information to help you further decide.

 Dry Vs. Wet Cat Food